Gloria Romero (politician)

-Gloria J. Romero (born July 10, 1955) is a former California State Senator and the Democratic majority leader of the California State Senate from 2005 until 2008.
-She was the first woman to ever hold that leadership position.
+Gloria J. Romero (born July 10, 1955) is a former California state senator from 2001 until 2010 and was the Democratic majority leader of the California State Senate from 2005 until 2008.
+She was the first woman to hold that leadership position.
+In 2024, she joined the Republican Party.

 Early life and career

 Romero grew up in Barstow, one of six children.
 Her father worked in the railroad yards and her mother, who left school after sixth grade, stayed home and raised the kids.
 Romero received her associate's degree from Barstow Community College before going on to earn a B.A. and an M.A. from California State University, Long Beach and a Ph.D. in psychology from the University of California, Riverside.

 She taught as a professor at state universities and served as a trustee and vice president of the board of trustees of Los Angeles Community College District.

 Legislative career

 She was elected to the California State Assembly in 1998 and to the Senate in 2001.
 Romero represented the 24th district, which included East Los Angeles, portions of the city of Los Angeles, as well as a major part of the San Gabriel Valley, including the cities of Azusa, Baldwin Park, Covina, Duarte, El Monte, City of Industry, Irwindale, La Puente, Monterey Park, Rosemead, West Covina and Whittier.

 In 2008, Romero stepped down as Majority Leader and became chairman of the Education Committee.
-In that position she authored and guided to passage a fiercely contested ‘parent trigger’ law which allows a majority of parents in a "failing school" to vote on a method to restructure the school.
+In that position, she authored and guided to passage a fiercely contested "parent trigger" law that allows a majority of parents in a "failing school" to vote on a method to restructure the school.

 Romero was term-limited in 2010.